elkhorn-heavy/walkthroughs/overthewire/natas/level_20.md

   "mygarbage");
 session_start();

-// The user entered a name in the form, saving it as "name" in the session. if (array_key_exists("name", $_REQUEST)) {
+// The user entered a name in the form, so save it as "name" in the session. if (array_key_exists("name", $_REQUEST)) {
   $_SESSION["name"] = $_REQUEST["name"];
 }